apaniagua3140/SQLServerDatabase/README.md

 # SQLServerDatabase

-SQL dcpac project to test AzuredevOps pipelines to deploy in Azure sql service
+SQL dacpac project to test AzuredevOps pipelines to deploy in Azure sql service